simonw/llm/docs/help.md

   --help  Show this message and exit.

 Commands:
-  collections  Output the path to the embeddings database path         Output the path to the embeddings database
+  collections        Output the path to the embeddings database delete-collection  Delete the specified collection path               Output the path to the embeddings database
 ```
 #### llm embed-db path --help
 ```